 Meghan O’Dell-Ream has fifteen years of social studies teaching experience.
 She is excited to join the SHAPA teaching team.
 She graduated from Albertson College of Idaho with a B.S. in history and her M.A.T. for education from Lewis and Clark College.
 Meghan works closely with Classroom Law Project to bring civics education alive and encourage civic engagement.
 Her favorite aspect of social studies is how students can make powerful connections about today with the past.
 Meghan has two kids and a dog named River.

 Rebecca Swindle is the Director of Technology.
 She has a Bachelor’s of Science in Microbiology and an M.Ed. in Curriculum and Instruction, specializing in eLearning and Technology.
 Rebecca is currently completing her Doctorate in Transformational Leadership and expects to finish in the Spring of April 2021.
-She has worked as a traditional in-classroom teacher as well as an online mentor teacher.
-Swindle strives to blend online learning with the hands-on inquiry required of science exploration.

 As an advocate for the non-traditional learner, Swindle partners with local youth outreach groups to counsel and encourage students in crisis.
 She provides flexibility, and honors non-traditional learning methods while encouraging excellence.